 I was amused when I passed police stations – looking like small garden potting sheds – around this most modern of cities, to see a sleeping officer on his table containing just one small folder and an envelope – no computer.
 Or when I passed three policeman in the street, crowded round, tackling the desperately grave problem of a woman with a punctured bicycle.

 And later, when I am a victim of crime myself, one slightly more serious than a slowly deflating bicycle tyre, it seems the whole of Tokyo’s municipal police force is sent to my ‘Leopalace’

 (Leopalaces are small, inner-city dwellings, that are a masterclass in micro-design.
-Sleeping, cooking and bathroom facilities all included in the dolls’ house-sized apartments, which the university has set me and my fellow teachers, up in – toilet with self-warming seat, speakers to play bursts of music to cover up any of your own, unwanted, sounds and buttons that spray warm water at all conceivable angles and speeds.
-I would be on it for hours).
+Sleeping, cooking and bathroom facilities all included in the dolls’ house-sized apartments, which the university has set me and my fellow teachers in – toilet with self-warming seat, speakers to play bursts of music to cover up any of your own, unwanted, sounds and buttons that spray warm water at all conceivable angles and speeds: I would be on it for hours).

-What I’m lead to believe must be the only burglar currently working in Japan had slipped through the open window of my Leopalace and helped himself to the 4000 Yen I have left lying about (about 20 English pounds – passport, credit card, all remained resolutely untouched).
+What I’m lead to believe must be the only burglar currently working in Japan had slipped through the open window of my Leopalace and helped himself to the 4000 Yen I have left lying about (about 20 English pounds – passport, credit card, laptop all remained resolutely untouched).